aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/090_bootstrap/010-bootstrap.md

 <!-- prettier-ignore-end -->

-### 3. Update labels
+### 2. Enable Label Injection via GitOps Bridge

-We need to update addons labels on the hub-cluster object.
-To do this, we will use the GitOps Bridge.
-The GitOps Bridge is configured to update labels on the specified cluster object.
+We will use GitOps Bridge to  add labels to the hub-cluster object.
+The GitOps Bridge is configured to add labels on the specified cluster object.

 ```bash
 sed -i "s/#enableaddons//g" ~/environment/hub/main.tf
 ```

 The code above uncomments the addons variables in main.tf, as highlighted below.
+Any value assigned to GitOps Bridge `addons` (Line 8) variable gets assigned to the cluster label.

 <!-- prettier-ignore-start -->
 :::code{language=yml showCopyAction=false showLineNumbers=false highlightLines='8'}